lairtech/lair.lang/README.md

    * print the evaluated expression with `printExp`
    * repeat from beginnig

+## 02 - Selfevaluating Primitive Types & Simple PEG Parser
+General purpose languages consists of primitive types, compound/composite types and means of abstraction.
+To keep things as simple as possible for now we will first implement all the basic selfevaluation primitive types.
+That way we don't need to deal with different evaluation rules and can just pass through the types in the eval function (identity function) and only need to touch the parsing and printing functions.
+If the implementation language you are using don't support the type, it may not be a bad idea to just follow along the parsing stuff and later on when we handle types more thoughfully revisit that step.

+While we add more and more primitive types we will also develop a simple PEG parser along it that we extend bit by bit to match the needed parsing features we need.
+At the end of it all the parsing we should have a PEG parser, that is basically just a configureable recrusive decent parser that could also be used, extendend or improved for other needs besides this project.

-## Step 02: Booleans
+### Step 02: Booleans
-General purpose languages consists of primitive types, compound types and means of abstraction.For now we will just deal with one of the simples primitive types: `Booleans`.
-They are so simple because they just conists of 2 the states `true` and `false` and like all primitive types evaluate to themself which make evaluation just like before the identity function.

-Also Parsing will be simple because we can just match the input string against `true` or `false` and convert that to a boolean type and treat all other input as unkown expressions.
+The first primitive type we will implement is the `Boolean` type because it's one of the simplest ones from a parsing and printing perspective.
+Because they just conists of 2 the states `true` and `false` the parsing boils down to match against the strings `true` or `false` and convert that to a boolean type and treat all other input as unkown expressions.
 Printing will equally be simple.
 Just print `true` for `true` booleans and `false` for `false` booleans.

 So in conlusion the grammer for our boolean language is